telerik/blazor-docs/components/gantt/gantt-tree/editing/popup.md

 You can also cancel the events by setting the `IsCancelled` property of the event arguments to `true`.
 This lets you prevent the user from editing certain records, inserting or deleting items, based on your application logic.

-To enable PopUp editing in the Gantt Tree, set its `TreeListEditMode` property to `GanttTreeListEditMode.Popup`, then handle the CRUD events as shown in the example below.
+To enable Popup editing in the Gantt Tree, set its `TreeListEditMode` property to `GanttTreeListEditMode.Popup`, then handle the CRUD events as shown in the example below.

 >caption The Command buttons and the Gantt events let you handle data operations in Popup edit mode.